BDC Hamburger Icon

 Example 1

-The price of one of the products you sell is $100.
-Your total fixed costs are $10,000 per month, and the variable cost is $50 per product.
+The price of one of your products is $100.
+Your fixed costs are $10,000 per month, and the variable cost is $50 per product.
 The formula to calculate how many products you must sell to break even would look like this:

 $10,000 / ($100 – $50) = 200

-Based on the formula, you would need to sell 200 products to cover your costs, effectively breaking even.
+Based on the formula, you must sell 200 products to cover your costs, effectively breaking even.
 To be profitable, you would have to sell at least 201 products.

 Example 2